1sw4/LiverDisease_Analysis/README.md

+# An Ensemble Learning Approach for Early Detection of Hepatitis C

 # Overview

 This project aims to develop a machine learning model for the early detection of liver disease.
 It leverages advanced preprocessing techniques and multiple machine learning algorithms to improve diagnostic accuracy and interpretability.